agroecometrics package

 Parameters:

-• temp_min – The minimum daily temperature (°C)
+• temp_min – A numpy array of minimum daily temperatures. (°C)

-• temp_max – The maximum daily temperature (°C)
+• temp_max – A numpy array of maximum daily temperatures. (°C)

 Returns:

-The Romanenko models predictions for evapotranspiration clipped to a minimum of zero
+Daily evapotranspiration clipped to a minimum of zero. (mm/day)

 Parameters:

-• max_depth – The maximum depth in centimeters to model the soil temperature
+• max_depth – The maximum depth in centimeters to model the soil temperature. (m)

-• Nz – The number of interpolated depths to calculate soil temperature at
+• num_depths – The number of interpolated depths to calculate soil temperature at.

-• avg_temp – The annual average surface temperature (°C)
+• surface_temp – The annual average surface temperature. (°C)

 • timelag – The time lag in days (0-365) where January 1st is 0 and 365